jb55/kindlize/README.md

 ### pdfviewer=mupdf

-Determines which pdf viewer to preview the generated pdfs. `mupdf` is strongly recommended.
+Determines which pdf viewer to preview the generated pdfs on your computer. `mupdf` is strongly recommended.